Aldo Ballarin

 Aldo Ballarin ([ˈaldo ballaˈrin]; 10 January 1922 – 4 May 1949) was an Italian footballer who played as a defender.

 Club career

 Ballarin played for five seasons (166 games, three goals) in Serie A for U.S. Triestina Calcio and Torino.
 With Torino, he won four Serie A titles.

 International career

-He made his debut for the Italy national football team on 11 November 1945 in a game against Switzerland.
+He made his debut for the Italy national team on 11 November 1945 in a game against Switzerland.

 Personal life

 Aldo's younger brothers Dino Ballarin and Sergio Ballarin also played football professionally.
 To distinguish them, Aldo was referred to as Ballarin I, Dino as Ballarin II and Sergio as Ballarin III.

 Death

 Ballarin died with his brother Dino and most of the Grande Torino team in the Superga air disaster.
 The stadium in his hometown, in which A.C.
 Chioggia Sottomarina plays, was renamed in their honour.